kneyghtchartboost/articles/documentation/android/index.md

 ---

- 1. Add the chartboost.jar file as an external jar to your project
+ 1. Add the chartboost.jar file to your libs folder
- 	- Right click project > Properties > Java Build Path > Libraries > Add External JARs...
- 	- Select "Order and Export" and select checkbox next to chartboost.jar
+ 	- If you don't have a libs folder, create one and add the .jar file to it

  2. Import the Chartboost SDK into any activity that uses Chartboost